chelsea-hansen/RSV-Interventions/README.md

+In 2023 several new immunizations for RSV were approved.
+These include 2 vaccines for adults >60 years, a vaccination for pregnant women (to protect newborns), and an extended half-life monoclonal antibody for infants <8 months.
+The R scripts and datasets provided here fit a deterministic MSIRS model to RSV hospitalizations and project the impact of these new interventions under optimistic and pessimistic scenarios for coverage and effectiveness.
+For more information about recommendations for these new immunizations please see: https://www.cdc.gov/vaccines/vpd/rsv/index.html

 # Acknowledgements
 This work was done in collaboration with Public Health Seattle & King County as part of a CSTE/CDC - supported initiative, "Development of forecast, analytic, and visualization tools to improve outbreak response and support public health decision making."